amitrai99/interview/lib/src/algos_ds/strings/questions.md

 20. How to sort String on their length in Java? #

 21. How to find all permutations of String? #

+22. Given two strings find the longest string that is a substring of both? #Rabin-Karp Algorithm